This page is about the event. For the show named after the event, see here.

 The first question one might ask is, "Why are we bothering to include these smartphones at all?
 People don't play games on them."
 In counter-argument, we offer a simple sales figure: Angry Birds has been downloaded a staggering two billion times between its launch in December '09 and the quoted press release in January '14.
 The nearest competitor, Tetris, does not offer any hard-and-fast figures, as only Game Boy and mobile phone sales have been tabulated; shareware, piracy and its gazillion Spinoffs are all unaccounted for.
 But the known sales total 135 million over the course of 26 years of sales.
 So, although Tetris is almost certainly the most well-known video game in history, officially, Angry Birds is the most proliferate.
 And it's on smartphones.
 And it brings its own complications to the competition.

 - One would think the easy way to figure out smartphones' market share is to do what we do for everybody else, which is count how many consoles Apple, Verizon, Google etc. have sold.
 That's kind of the problem: smartphones aren't consoles.
 When you buy a DS, you're buying it to play games, because it doesn't (can't) do anything else.
 When an iPod Touch, or a Samsung Galaxy S7, you're buying it to do... what?
 Maybe you're a Serious Businessman who'd never think of your 4G lifeline as something you could have fun with.
-Maybe you live in the developing world and do all your computing — e-mail, purchasing things on Amazon, browsing the web — on your phone.
+Maybe you live in the developing world and do all your computing — e-mail, purchasing things on Amazon, browsing the web — on your phone, but need to save all your data allotment for those things as opposed to Brave Frontier.
+Maybe you're a grandma who received it as a present and when you die your children find that you never opened the box.
+Do these people count as "gamers"?
+And, since they don't, how can we mathematically separate them from the smart-device owners who are gamers?

 - With that in mind, it seems reasonable to claim that smartphones aren't consoles, and, well, that's kind of true.
-While gaming consoles don't really have a standardized definition, we learned experts here at TV Tropes are going with, "an electronic device that is designed primarily to play games," which smartphones obviously aren't (in fact, you can pretty much see them as the Handheld version of the PC, a direction they actually seem to be going in).
+While gaming consoles don't really have a standardized definition, we learned experts here at TV Tropes are going with, "an electronic device that is designed primarily to play games," which smartphones obviously aren't — in fact, they ultimately developed into handheld PCs.
 The problem is, this sidesteps the real issue.
-The simple fact is that most people don't want to carry around more than one electronic interactive device at a time, so smartphones compete with portable consoles in the greater arena of "pocket space" (and, more concretely, "leisure time"), even if they aren't consoles themselves.
+The simple fact is that a lot of people don't want to carry around more than one electronic interactive device at a time, so smartphones compete with portable consoles, even if they aren't consoles themselves, in the greater arena of "pocket space" (or, more concretely, "leisure activities").

 - Angry Birds itself introduces complications, because that two-billion (!!!) figure is for all spinoffs of the game (six or seven, by now) across all operating systems.
 On iOS, you pay money for it... but on Android phones, it's free.
 The Tetris figures count only transactions where money has changed hands; Rovio, by their own admission, are glossing over that distinction.
 Add in the fact that people upgrade their phones much more frequently than they do their consoles, and must re-purchase or re-download their favorite software every time they do, and the figures start looking even more overblown.